New Candys

 New Candys is an Italian alternative rock band formed in Venice in 2008.
-Founded by songwriter and singer-guitarist Fernando Nuti alongside former drummer and current bassist-synth player Dario Lucchesi, the lineup is completed by Emanuele Zanardo on lead guitar and backing vocals and Francesco Giacomin on drums and sampler.
+Founded by songwriter and singer-guitarist Fernando Nuti alongside former drummer and current bassist-synth player Dario Lucchesi, the lineup is completed by Emanuele Zanardo on lead guitar and backing vocals and Francesco Sicchieri on drums and sampler.

 History

 Formation and Stars Reach The Abyss (2008–2014)

 The band was formed in 2008 by Fernando Nuti (lead vocals, guitar), Diego Menegaldo (lead guitar, backing vocals), Stefano Bidoggia (bass guitar) and Dario Lucchesi (drums, percussion).

 Over the next two years, the band performed extensively around Venice, leading to the release of their self-produced EP on 7 July 2010.
 After receiving positive press in Italy, culminating in a performance at Rockit's Mi Ami Festival in Milan in 2011, they were signed by Foolica and recorded their debut album, Stars Reach The Abyss, which was released on 23 March 2012.
 Produced by Pierluigi Ballarin and Stefano Moretti and mastered by Jon Astley, the release took them on tour in England and across Italy, supporting acts like Dead Skeletons and Crystal Stilts.
 The band also participated in the show Twilight on Rai Radio 2, performing some songs acoustically.
 "Meltdown Corp." was later featured on The Reverb Conspiracy Vol. 3, a compilation of top underground psych-rock bands by Fuzz Club and The Reverberation Appreciation Society.